- How is melanoma skin cancer treated?

 Radiation therapy for melanoma skin cancer

-Radiation therapy is treatment with high-energy rays (such as x-rays) to kill cancer cells or shrink tumors.
+Radiation therapy is treatment with high-energy rays (such as x-rays) to kill cancer cells.
 External beam radiation focuses radiation from outside the body on the skin tumor.
 The treatment is much like getting an x-ray, but the radiation is stronger.
 The treatment itself is painless.
 Each treatment lasts only a few minutes, but the setup time – getting you into place for treatment – usually takes longer.

-Radiation can also be used to treat distant spread or to relieve symptoms of cancer that has spread to the brain or the bones.
+Radiation can also be used to relieve symptoms of cancer that has spread to the brain or the bones.
 Radiation used this way is not meant to cure the cancer, but it may help shrink it for a time to control some of the symptoms.